Duty to rescue: Ethical justifications

 Legal requirements for a duty to rescue do not pertain in all nations, states, or localities.
 However, a moral or ethical duty to rescue may exist even where there is no legal duty to rescue.
 There are a number of potential justifications for such a duty.

 One sort of justification is general and applies regardless of role-related relationships (doctor to patient; firefighter to citizen, etc.).
 Under this general justification, persons have a duty to rescue other persons in distress by virtue of their common humanity, regardless of the specific skills of the rescuer or the nature of the victim's distress.

 These would justify cases of rescue and in fact make such rescue a duty even between strangers.
-They explain why philosopher Peter Singer suggests that if one saw a child drowning and could intervene to save him, they should do so, if the cost is moderate to themselves.
-Damage to their clothing or shoes or how late it might make them for a meeting would be insufficient excuse to avoid assistance.
+They explain why philosopher Peter Singer suggests that if one saw a child drowning and could intervene to save it, one should do so if the cost is moderate to oneself.
+Damage to one's clothing or shoes or how late it might make them for a meeting would be insufficient excuse to avoid assistance.
 Singer goes on to say that one should also attempt to rescue distant strangers, not just nearby children, because globalization has made it possible to do so.

 Specific arguments for such a duty to rescue include, but are not limited to: